Barbara Andraka-Christou, Ph.D., J.D., B.A.

 Assistant Professor (Secondary Joint Appointment), College of Medicine, Department of Internal Medicine

-- 2 solo-authored books (published or in press)
+- Over 25 peer-reviewed publications (published or in press)

 Juris Doctorate, Indiana University-Bloomington, 2013